-Hideyoshi was born in what is now Nagoya, as was Nobunaga, who made Nagoya Castle his home for many years.
+Hideyoshi was born in what is now Nagoya, as was Nobunaga, who lived in Nagoya Castle for many years.
 Ieyasu was born in Okazaki Castle in Aichi prefecture (Nagoya's prefecture), and the legacy of the most important sub-branch of the Tokugawa Clan lives on in the Tokugawa Art Museum , which continues to be managed by the family foundation.

 Though the castle at Kiyosu is the oldest in the area, it is the towering Nagoya Castle that is the symbol of the city.
 Walking its grounds while chatting with "samurai warriors" dressed in full armor will give you a taste of the historical importance of the city.

 No matter what time of year you are in central Nagoya, you are bound to come across a major spectacle, event or festival.
 Whether it is the combatting sumo wrestlers of the Nagoya Basho, the competitive dancers of Domatsuri, the elaborately dressed anime aficionados of the World Cosplay Summit , or the half-naked men braving the February chill of Konomiya's Naked Festival, you will find something that you cannot find anywhere else in Japan.

 A city for all times